youngjaejo/recruiting-exercises/inventory-allocator/src/README.md

 ## How to run Test

-My solution used java and junit test and I included junit jar file.</br>
+My solution is used java and junit test and I included junit jar file.</br>

 Those are commands to run test and commands should be run in src folder directory, otherwise commands path should be changed.</br>